Install and Set Up LoraDB

 If you want persistence, opt into it explicitly:

-lora-node, pass a database name and database directory tocreateDatabase('app', { databaseDir: './data' }); - on Rust /
+lora-node, pass a database name and database directory tocreateDatabase('app', { databaseDir: './data' }). - On

 Bulk-load from the host